stephaniesimms/stephaniesimms.github.io/cv.md

 #### Professional experience
 ---
-**[California Digital Library](http://www.cdlib.org/), University of California, 2015–present**<br>
+**[California Digital Library](http://www.cdlib.org/), University of California, 2015–Dec 2018**<br>
 *Product Manager / Research Data Specialist.* Product manager for the [DMPTool](https://dmptool.org), an open source application codeveloped by an international team that enables researchers to meet funding agency requirements for open data.
-Provide outreach and training on research data management policy and practice at the 10 UC campuses and beyond.
-Conduct user research and design new technological approaches to facilitate open and efficient research practices.
+Provided outreach and training on research data management policy and practice at the 10 UC campuses and beyond.
+Conducted user research and design new technological approaches to facilitate open and efficient research practices.
 - Certified Scrum Product Owner, Scrum Alliance.

 **UCLA Library and Center for Digital Humanities, 2014–2015**<br>